Noah670/Clean-Counter/README.md

 # Clean-Counter
-A Counter made in JavaScript
+A Counter made in JavaScript with custom colors for increasing and decreasing values.
+Check it out!